 Dear Dr Sylvia,

-I believe we are all looking at the importance of how to communicate effectively without coming across as a drama king or queen.
+I believe everyone on the leadership track is looking at the importance of how to communicate effectively.
+That means without coming across as a drama king or queen.

 Thus, do you suggest we should use more emotion laden words or stay with numbers and other data?

-Here are examples of what I mean.
+Here are emotional intelligence examples.
+Wonder which you will think is the better way. of what I mean.
 This just happened last week and has me curious about how you would coach these two men.

-Scene #1: Jeff told me he needed clarification with his boss about a project that was just approved.
+Jeff told me he needed clarification with his boss about a just approved project.
 He felt it was not heading in the right direction.
-His boss is known as a “hot head” who does not like conflict.
+His boss, known as a “hot head,” does not like conflict.

-Jeff said “I was concerned with the ramifications of telling my boss that the numbers were off and so I went in with only the facts.
-My boss disagreed and said to do what I had been told.
+Jeff said, “I was concerned with the ramifications of telling my boss that the numbers were off.
+Therefore, I went in with only the facts.
+My boss disagreed and said to do what he had told me.

 I left the conversation feeling frustrated.
-I decided to not make waves and just do what I was asked to do.
+It was then I chose not to make waves.
+To clarify, I would do what I was asked.

-I stuffed my upset and yet, underneath I really hope the project fails so I can say “I told you so!
+I stuffed my upset.
+Yet, underneath, I really hope the project fails so I can say, “I told you so!”

-Scene #2: Stan said he went to talk with his boss about the new project.
-He was concerned that the numbers were off.
-He said to me: “I found myself biting my lip to keep my cool when I had the meeting with my boss.
-He loves to be right and gets very negative when he is challenged.
+Stan said he went to talk with his boss about the new project.
+There was concern that the numbers were off.
+He said to me: “I found myself biting my lip to keep my cool.
+When challenged, he loves to be right.
+That means there is a lot of negativity.

-So, I told my boss in these words “It’s always uncomfortable to disagree with you.
+So, I told my boss in these words, “It’s always uncomfortable to disagree with you.
 However, I don’t want to come back one day with an ‘I told you so’ attitude.
-Just know that I am willing to take the challenge and talk straight even if it means there will be some fires to put out.”
+Just know that I am willing to take the challenge.
+In other words, I will talk straight even if it means there will be some fires to put out.”

-I used the facts to underline the problems and used emotional words like ‘if we fail’ to spice up things.
+I used the facts to underline the problems and used emotional words like ‘if we fail’ to spice things up.

 What do you think works best?